Connect with others who understand.

 Hemophilia A Prognosis: What Is the Life Expectancy?

-• Life expectancy with hemophilia A has increased from 20 to 30 years in the 1960s to over age 70 in recent years.
+• Life expectancy for people with hemophilia has dramatically improved from just 20 to 30 years before the 1960s to nearly matching the general population today.

 Until the 1960s, the life expectancy with hemophilia was only 20 to 30 years.
-Now, thanks to treatments that boost clotting factor levels, people with this condition are living longer, healthier lives.
+Today, thanks to better treatments, people with hemophilia can live much longer, healthier lives.
 Treatments include clotting factor replacement and cutting-edge gene therapies.

 In this article, we’ll cover what the life expectancy is for someone living with hemophilia A and how it’s changed over the years.
 We’ll also cover how severity and complications may affect prognosis and how new treatments may help.